 Since my visit, the Whistler Sliding Centre now offer bobsleigh passenger rides during both the winter and summer months!
 The summer bobsleighs have wheels rather than blades but it doesn’t make it any less thrilling.
 In Latvia one of the passenger options was to go down in a sponge box with PVC pipes on the bottom and that was just as fun as the ‘real’ bobsleigh!!
 It’s one of the most extreme and unique things that I’ve done.
 It’s like going on an out of control rollercoaster!

 The Whistler Olympic Plaza in the village is a great place to sit and people watch!

 Bungee Jump With Whistler Bungee!

-One thing that attracted me to Whistler Bungee was that they give you the option to jump with the harness around your waist rather than your ankles and for me this was a huge selling point!
+One thing that attracted me to Whistler Bungee was that they give you the option to jump with the harness around your waist rather than your ankles.
+For me this was a huge selling point!
 Strangely enough they say it’s actually ‘scarier’ jumping this way as you jump off the ledge backwards rather than face first!
 But I didn’t want the pressure on my knees!

 The staff were amazing and made everyone feel totally relaxed.
-Every single one of the passengers in our minibus from Whistler Village jumped and if you jump…you get a free T-shirt too and it’s a decent T-Shirt too!
+Every single one of the passengers in our minibus from Whistler Village jumped and if you jump.
+You get a free T-shirt too and it’s a nice one!